jotaSVV/AirmonSystem-Datasets/README.md

 # Airmon Project Dataset

 This repository contains datasets created using environment variables from the Airmon project at Universidade Fernando Pessoa.
-Table of Contents

-    About the Airmon Project
-    Dataset Description
-    Usage
-    Contributing
-    License

 ## About the Airmon Project